COVID-19 pandemic in Colorado: Christianity

 On March 12, the Church of Jesus Christ of Latter-day Saints canceled public services worldwide.
 Other Christian denominations, such as Methodist and evangelical churches, began to close or announce alterations to their schedule around the same date.
-Highland United Methodist Church in Denver was opened to allow for an assembly line manned by volunteers to produce protective masks in early April.
+Highland United Methodist Church in Denver was opened to allow for an assembly line composed of volunteers to produce protective masks in early April.
 Messiah Baptist Church in Denver received criticism for remaining open.
-A statement from the church said, "We are NOT canceling any service due to the covid-19 [sic] virus, snow, hail, wind, locust or any other natural or super natural [sic] event with the exception of the rapture.
+A statement from the church said, "We are NOT canceling any service due to the COVID-19 [sic] virus, snow, hail, wind, locust or any other natural or super natural [sic] event with the exception of the rapture.
 If Christ comes to call us home, whoever is left behind can do what they want."

 The Salvation Army, Catholic Charities, and Fuel Church organized in April to help deal with the increase in the need for meal donations and food assistance in Colorado Springs.
 The economic impact of the virus left an increase in donation requests across the state.

 Restrictions ordered by Governor Polis, in certain localities, restricted capacity of worship services to 25 percent or a maximum of 50 people.
 High Plains Harvest Church of Ault went to court against the state, arguing that the limitations imposed were "draconian numerical limits" and that places of worship were more regulated by the restrictions than retail shopping.
 This challenge, as well as one raised by a Catholic priest and a rabbi from New Jersey, both argued that such restrictions were unconstitutionally targeting religion.
 The United States Supreme Court on December 15, 2020 sided with the churches, sending the cases back to lower courts for review with Colorado's government informing the Supreme Court that it had moved "to remove capacity limits on all houses of worship at all times in response to this Court's recent decisions."